-Do you know how many plant hardiness zones Alberta gardeners contend with?
+Do you know how many hardiness zones Alberta gardeners contend with?
 What about drought, winds and wild temperature fluctuations across the prairies?
 There's no shortage of gardening books on the market, but there are relatively few that address prairie-centric issues; things like chinooks, soil erosion, freeze/thaw cycles, hail damage and short growing seasons.

 "We want the books to sound and feel like it's just Sheryl and I having a conversation--approachable and easy to reference and carry out to the garden with your bucket and trowel," said Melrose, who is also known as Calgary's Cottage Gardener but started her love affair with the land while growing up in Trinidad.
 "There's no time off from the garden there.
 I think that's why we love house plants here--it's a way to keep that interaction going with nature even during the cold months."

-Kicking off the series, The Prairie Gardener’s Go-To for Seeds and The Prairie Gardener’s Go-To for Small Spaces are joined by two other go-to books on Vegetables and Pests & Diseases.
+The Prairie Gardener’s Go-To for Seeds and The Prairie Gardener’s Go-To for Small Spaces are joined by two other go-to books on Vegetables and Pests & Diseases.
 Another two volumes will come out next year, on soils and trees and shrubs.

-"Though there are so many new gardeners now, people do keep coming back to weather-related issues, or about transplants--what seeds can be sown directly and when, what is hardening off, how to deal with insects and pests?
-People aren't always able to Google answers applicable to our prairie climate, so our books' easy-to-read format makes the information relevant and accessible."
+"Though there are so many new gardeners now, people keep coming back to weather-related questions, or about transplants--what seeds can be sown directly and when, what is hardening off, how to deal with insects and pests?
+People aren't always able to Google answers applicable to our prairie climate, so our easy-to-read format makes the information relevant and accessible."

 Melrose says gardening addresses our physical, emotional, social and spiritual sides, offering a sense of accomplishment for those who take care of, harvest and eat their efforts.